 If you’re anything like me, you might be having trouble thinking of the perfect gifts for your loved ones.
-To make it a little easier on you, I’ve compiled a list of 30+ gift ideas for the writer in your life.
+To make it a little easier on you, I’ve compiled a list of 30+ gift ideas for writers.
 Though I made this gift guide for the upcoming holiday season, these gifts are perfect for any occasion!

 Before you get started, I just wanted to let you know some (but not all) of these links are affiliate links.
 That means, when you make a purchase using one of my links, I may receive a small commission at no extra cost to you.
 The commissions I receive from those purchases help support my blog, which I really appreciate!

-So, without further ado, here are 30+ ideas to find the perfect gift for a writer!
+So, without further ado, here are 30+ gift ideas for writers that will be sure to win you brownie points!

 Pin this for later!